DISTORTEC/distortosTemplateSubfolder/README.md

 1. Download
 [source package of this template](https://github.com/DISTORTEC/distortosTemplateSubfolder/archive/master.zip) and extract it;
 2. Download [source package of distortos](https://github.com/DISTORTEC/distortos/archive/master.zip) and extract it somewhere inside the template;
 3. Configure path to sources of *distortos* in `DISTORTOS_PATH` variable in top-level `Makefile` (if you use *GNU Make*) or `Tuprules.lua` (if you use *tup*); You can skip this step if this path is `distortos/`, as this is the default value;
-4. Configure distortos - you can either create new configuration (with `make menuconfig`) or use and existing one;
+4. Configure distortos - you can either create new configuration (with `make menuconfig`) or use an existing one;
 5. Execute `make configure CONFIG_PATH=<path-to-distortosConfiguration.mk>` to select the configuration you created/chose above;
 6. Execute `make` (if you use *GNU Make*) or `tup` (if you use *tup*);